-Passive Integrated Transponder (PIT) technology is used to study the fish migration within a basin, to evaluate a fish pass or in catch and re-catch research.
+VisAdvies uses Passive Integrated Transponder (PIT) technology from Oregon RFID to study fish migration, to evaluate a fish passage or to perform mark & recapture research.

 Wireless Internet Module (WIM)